I have been single for a while now. Years, to be precise.

 6. You Save Money

-Don’t get it wrong.
-Healthy relationships are beautiful.
-Being in love is one of my favorite feelings.
+Healthy relationships are beautiful and being in love is one of my favorite feelings.
 It makes me feel alive, and I’m a little envious of anyone who has indeed found it.
 However, being single has abundant perks and can be equally or even more fulfilling.
 It offers you the chance to work on yourself, both physically and mentally.
 You save tons of cash and get to depend on yourself, and you’re always free, to be yourself and to indulge in varied interests.
-So let go of those checklists, societal pressures, and expectations and embrace your single life to its fullest.
-Be a happy single.